 I can’t pretend to be able to fix that, at least not alone.
 As an INTJ man, I’m no spokesperson for the women of my personality type.
-But I can see that my female INTJ friends and colleagues really struggle to be understood, and I decided to recruit expert help in the form of career coach Penelope Trunk.
+But I can see that my female INTJ friends and colleagues really struggle to be understood, so I decided to recruit expert help in the form of career coach Penelope Trunk.

 Portrait of an INTJ Woman

-Trunk said that INTJ women are right to feel like they don’t fit in — because often they don’t.
+Trunk said that INTJ women are right to feel like they don’t fit in — because they often don’t.
 “INTJ women just aren’t typical of women in general,” she told me.
 “INTJ is the rarest personality type for women.”
-In fact, at 0.5% of the population, INTJ women are the rarest of any gender/type combination.
-You can easily go your whole life and only meet a few other women like you.
+In fact, at about 0.5 percent of the population, INTJ women might be the rarest of any gender/type combination (perhaps only rivaled by INFJ men).

 - Gray or black seems to be the unofficial dress code for all INTJs, and many INTJ women wear minimal makeup.
 They prefer function over fashion.
-Many even have a system for what to wear and when, so they don’t have to think about it.
+Many have a system for what to wear and when, so they don’t have to think about it.

 - Many INTJ women don’t enjoy traditional female activities like shopping.
 They tend to shop alone, with a checklist, and get in and out as quickly as possible.

 - Many INTJ women are told they’re intimidating.
-People think their no-nonsense attitude is an act that they will drop sooner or later—but it’s just who they are.
+People think their no-nonsense attitude is an act that they will drop sooner or later.
+But it’s just who they are.